-Christopher P. (Chris) Rackham is Engineering Manager for John Crane Flexibox, in Houston, Texas.
+Christopher P. (Chris) Rackham is Coupling Product Manager for Flexibox, Inc., in Houston, Texas, and formerly was Engineering Manager.
 He has been with Flexibox, Inc., since receiving a B.S. degree in Engineering from Pennsylvania State University (1979).
-Prior to his current position, he served as Design Engineer and Applications Engineer.
+Prior to his current position, he served as Design Engineer and Application Engineer.
 His responsibilities include design specifications, application reviews, quality assurance, and field support for power transmission couplings, mechanical seals, and ancillary equipment.